 ½ can of condensed milk

 The next morning or when ready to bake, turn the oven on to 350° no need to preheat.
 Remove the plastic and place it in the oven.
-Bake for 35 minutes, or until golden brown and puffed up, with no liquid in the centre (stab a knife in to check if you need to).
+Bake for 35 minutes, or until golden brown and puffed up, with no liquid in the center (stab a small knife in the center to check if you need to).